dvontrec/JS-Algorithms/singlylinkedlist/README.md

 - Set the next property of that node to be the next of the next node
 - Decrement the length
 - Return the value of the node removed

+## Reverse

+- Swap the head and the tail
+- Create a variable for next
+- Create a variable for prev
+- Create a node variable initialized to start at the head
+- Set the next to be the next property of whatever node is
+- Set the prev to be the value of the node
+- Set the node variable to be the value of the next